 Prof. Joseph Mathu Ndung’u, a global researcher and scholar of repute is now the sixth Chancellor of Jomo Kenyatta University of Agriculture and Technology following his appointment by His Excellency the President, Uhuru Kenyatta through Gazette Notice No. 2063 citing the University Act (No 42 of 2012).

-Prof. Ndung’u who is currently the Head of Neglected Tropical Diseases at the Geneva based, Foundation for Innovative New Diagnostics (FIND) in Switzerland, and is the Executive Director of FIND Dx Kenya.
-He holds a Bachelor’s degree in Veterinary Medicine and Surgery (BVM) from the University of Nairobi, and a PhD in the Immunopathology of Human African Trypanosomiasis (sleeping sickness) from the University of Glasgow’s Veterinary School, Scotland.
+Prof. Ndung’u Heads the Neglected Tropical Diseases Programme at the Geneva-based, Foundation for Innovative New Diagnostics (FIND) in Switzerland, and is the Executive Director of FIND Dx Kenya.
+He holds a Bachelor’s degree in Veterinary Medicine and Surgery (BVM) from the University of Nairobi, and a Ph.D. in the Immunopathology of Human African Trypanosomiasis (sleeping sickness) from the University of Glasgow’s Veterinary School, Scotland.

 With over 100 publications to his credit, Prof. Ndung’u started his professional career in 1985 as an Assistant Research Officer at the Kenya Trypanosomiasis Research Institute (KETRI).
-In 1992 he became the Deputy Director in-charge of Research, and was promoted to the position of Director, KETRI in 1995.
+In 1992 he became the Deputy Director in-charge of Research and was promoted to the position of Director, KETRI in 1995.

 In 2004, Prof Ndung’u moved to the Kenya Agriculture Research Institute (KARI) as a Chief Research Officer, before joining the Geneva-based FIND in May 2006 to establish the Human African Trypanosomiasis (HAT) programme which was later renamed Neglected Tropical Diseases (NTD) in 2011.